 - Tutor support

 - Campus Safeguarding Team

 - The Student Support & Wellbeing Team

 - Counsellors

-- The ALS Team
+- The Learning Support Team

-The student should be given a copy of the well-being action plan and the next steps explained to them.
-At this stage, it should be made clear to the student that it is their responsibility to take appropriate steps to manage their own health, well-being and ability to study.
-The student should be encouraged to speak to their parents and their GP if there are well-being concerns.
-If the student is under 18, a copy of the well-being action plan will be sent to their parents/carers unlessthere is a safeguarding intervention or concern relating to either of these parties when the allocated professional will be informed.
-A review date will be agreed between the Tutor and student at this time.
+The Student should be given a copy of the Targeted Support Plan and the next steps explained to them.
+At this stage, it should be made clear to the Student that it is their responsibility to take appropriate steps to manage their own health, well- being, and ability to study.
+The Student should be encouraged to speak to their parents and their GP if there are well-being concerns.
+If the Student is under 18, a copy of the Targeted Support Plan will be sent to their parents/carers unless there is a safeguarding intervention or concern relating to either of these parties when the allocated professional will be informed.
+A review date will be agreed between the Curriculum Manager and Student at this time.

-If concerns are raised during the application process, depending on the issue, the member of staff from the appropriate curriculum team will contact the applicant (or parent/guardian if the student is under 18 years old) and arrange an exploratory meeting.
+If concerns are raised during the application process, depending on the issue, the member of staff from the appropriate curriculum team will contact the applicant (or parent/guardian if the Student is under 18 years old) and arrange an exploratory meeting.